sustrik/libdill/man/go.md

 Any function to be invoked as a coroutine must be declared with the **coroutine** specifier.

+Use **hclose** to cancel the coroutine.
+When the coroutine is canceled all the blocking calls within the coroutine will start failing with **ECANCELED** error.

 _WARNING_: Coroutines will most likely work even without the coroutine specifier.
 However, they may fail in random non-deterministic ways, depending on the code in question and the particular combination of compiler